hoccleve-archive/hocl.tk/README.md

     <server-root>/<transformation-name>?q=<source-document>&<param1>=<value1>&<param2>=<value2>

+where `<source-document>` is a URL to the source document (an XML file) of the transformation.

 The transformation names are listed in `src/main/webapp/WEB-INF/web.xml`, but should be the same as the transformations listed above.

 Build
 -----
 You'll need the [XSLTXT library](https://github.com/mwatts15/xsltxt) which isn't in Maven Central repository.
-You need to either deploy it to your group's maven repository and configure (in the `pom.xml` file) where that repository is, or install it in the local repository where you build hocl.tk.
+You need to either install it to your group's maven repository and configure (in the `pom.xml` file) where that repository is, or install it in the local repository where you build hocl.tk.
 Aside from that, building the web app should be as easy as:

     mvn clean install

+The application can be deployed to any Java Servlets container.
+You should follow the documentation for the container you intend to use.
+[Apache Tomcat](https://tomcat.apache.org/tomcat-7.0-doc/index.html) is an easy to setup and use container with ample documentation.

+Additional documentation can be found at hocltk.readthedocs.org or in the `docs` subdirectory of this project.